Wang-Lin-boop/Ouroboros/README.md

 ## ✅ License

-Ouroboros is released under the **Apache** Licence, which permits non-profit use, modification and distribution free of charge.
+Ouroboros is released under the **MIT** Licence, which permits non-profit use, modification and distribution free of charge.

 ## 💌 Get in Touch